Money market account vs. savings account: Which should you choose?

 Your saving habits have paid off and now you have a chunk of change to set aside.
 Where should you put your money?
 You have plenty of options, from stocks and bonds to money market accounts and savings accounts.

-In this piece, we'll focus on liquid access to your money and zoom in on money market accounts and savings accounts.
+In this piece, we'll zoom in on money market accounts and savings accounts.

 What's the difference between a money market account vs savings account?
-Which offers the best place to park the money you dream of using someday — just not right now?
+Which offers the best place to park the money you dream of using someday?

 Let's walk through the definitions of money market vs savings account, some of the differences and some of the pros and cons between the two.
-We'll also work through which accounts typically offer the highest interest rates and which could ultimately help you choose the right type of account based on your objectives.
-(Before we launch into it, pat yourself on the back.)
+We'll also work through which accounts typically offer the highest interest rates and ultimately how to choose the right type of account based on your objectives.

 What is a money market account?